GriselJimenez/GriselJimenez/README.md

 Languages and Tools: Currently learning Python (OpenCv), QGis, R, VTK, GEMPY, Blender and Google Poly.

-My current research is about: Identify and analyze the best and most suitable modelling workflows to reproduce geological “shapes” of object-based techniques from pore types in 3 datasets of carbonate build-ups in South East Asia.
+My current research is about: Identify and analyze the best and most suitable modelling workflows for carbonate build-ups in South East Asia.

-![AZml]